DataDog/hiring-engineers/answers.md

   ![sql_server_agent_config](images/sql_server_agent_config.png)

   * Writing a agent check was quiet simple.
-The documentation on agent checks found [here](http://docs.datadoghq.com/guides/agent_checks/) was quite good. and after reading it i wrote a agent check that generates a random number and sends the result as a metric as well as a custom tag
+The documentation on agent checks found [here](http://docs.datadoghq.com/guides/agent_checks/) was quite good.
+After reading it i wrote the agent check that generates a random number and sends the result as a metric as well as a custom tag.

 ## Level 2 - Visualizing your Data